[Video] What is a U.S. Customs Import Bond?

 A U.S. Customs bond is a type of Surety bond so it must be written by an insurance company.
 Here at TRG, we are an insurance agency that works directly with the insurance company to provide these bonds directly to the importer.

-What does a U.S. Customs Import Bond Protect?
+How Does a U.S. Customs Import Bond Work?

 Although it is a type of surety bond, a Customs bond does not function like a typical insurance product.
 A Customs bond does not protect the bond principle nor does it protect the goods they import.
 Instead, it protects the government’s revenue stream.